|

-Gearcase Tips SERVICE TIP Are
+MASTERTECH'S Gearcase Tips

 you suspicious that your gearcase is leaking because you see black

-oil "leaking" around the propeller or collecting on the
+oil "leaking" around the propeller or collecting

-garage floor under the lower unit?
-Relax, because 9 times out of
+on the garage floor under the lower unit?
+Relax, because

-10 what your seeing is simply the residual lubricating oil running
+9 times out of 10 what you're seeing is simply the residual

-down out of the exhaust housing.
-When the motor is running, the
+lubricating oil running down out of the exhaust housing.

-unburned oil (95% of it) gets mixed with the cooling water discharged
+mixed with the cooling water discharged into the midsection's

-oil to run down and out the weep holes and the exhaust hub.
-Best check first that the oil IN the gear housing
+down and out the weep holes and the exhaust hub.

 is O.K., simply crack the lower screw and let a little out.
 It should